puneet166/Payatu-problem-Statement/README.md

 5. Now we can login into our Django Admin page by running the command python manage.py runserver .
 Then, open a Web browser and go to        “/admin/” on your local domain – e.g., http://127.0.0.1:8000/admin/ and then enter the same Username and Password.

- * How to upload new template by the admin? answer- after login as a admin
+ * How to upload new template by the admin?
+  1. after login as a admin
-  1. Click uploadfile button in left hand side on admin deskboard.
+  2. Click uploadfile button in left hand side on admin deskboard.
-  2. Click on add button then add file.
+  3. Click on add button then add file.

  Note- This system always take latest uploded file by the admin.This is first and must step otherwise application generate error.
   Make sure uploded file by the admin is docx file only.